Funding the Nation’s Largest Abortion Business: An Investigation into Public and Private Support of Planned Parenthood

 The Teen Pregnancy Prevention (TPP) Program, established in 2010 by the U.S. Department of Health and Human Services’ Office of Population Affairs (OPA), is a national, evidence-based initiative aimed at reducing teen pregnancy rates across the United States.[69]

-From 2019-2024, Planned Parenthood received $27.68 million for this program, as follows:
+From 2019-2025, Planned Parenthood received $33.33 million, as follows:

 3. ALN-93.994 – Title V Maternal and Child Health Services Block Grant to the States, Health Resources and Services Administration

-The Title V Maternal and Child Health (MCH) Services Block Grant, established under Title V of the Social Security Act of 1935, is a pivotal federal program dedicated to improving the health and well-being of mothers, infants, and children, including those with special healthcare needs, and their families across the United States.
+The Title V Maternal and Child Health (MCH) Services Block Grant, established under Title V of the Social Security Act of 1935, is a pivotal federal program dedicated to improving the health and well-being of mothers, infants, children, including those with special health care needs, and their families across the United States.
 Administered by the Maternal and Child Health Bureau (MCHB) within the Health Resources and Services Administration (HRSA), this grant funds U.S. states and territories to foster federal-state partnerships to address diverse maternal and child health challenges.
-States and jurisdictions receive annual formula-based grants, determined by population size and specific needs, to design and implement a wide range of MCH activities.[78]
+States and jurisdictions receive annual formula-based grants, determined by population size and specific needs, to design and implement a wide range of MCH activities.[73]

 4. ALN-93.667 – Social Services Block Grant (SSBG), Administration for Children and Families

-The Social Services Block Grant (SSBG), administered by the Office of Community Services (OCS) within the Administration for Children and Families (ACF), was established under Title XX of the Social Security Act.
+The Social Services Block Grant (SSBG), administered by the Office of Community Services (OCS) within the Administration for Children and Families (ACF) was established under Title XX of the Social Security Act.
 SSBG supports a wide array of services aimed at achieving economic self-sufficiency, preventing or remedying neglect, abuse, or exploitation, reducing inappropriate institutional care, and securing institutional care when necessary.
 Each state determines the services to be provided and the individuals eligible to receive them, allowing for a customized approach to social service delivery.
-Common services funded by the SSBG include childcare, child welfare, services for individuals with disabilities, case management, and protective services for adults.[81]
+Common services funded by the SSBG include childcare, child welfare, services for individuals with disabilities, case management, and protective services for adults.[76]

 5. ALN-93.092 – Affordable Care Act (ACA) Personal Responsibility Education Program (PREP), Administration for Children and Families